patternandshape/gegessen/readme.md

 ### Description

 The user of this app should be able to log each food that they eat with some details about the meal and the number of calories for that portion.
+They will be able to see and edit the list of the foods they've entered, click on each meal for more information, and sort meals into healthy and unhealthy foods.

 ### Setup Instructions